 Spiaggia Grande Beach & Chair Rental

 As soon as we arrived, drenched in sweat and out of breath, we rented beach chairs with umbrellas and got horizontal.
 The rental place isn’t hard to find.
 If you walk toward the bright blue striped umbrellas you’ll see a little white hut.
 Renting chairs was a little pricey but Spiaggia Grande is a rocky pebble beach and simply putting a towel down wouldn’t be comfortable.
 On that same note, wear water shoes!
 As in those embarrassing lame water shoes your mom made you wear in elementary school.
 Even in my Chaco’s little rocks got stuck under my feet and I was struggling.
 I did see one lady walking barefoot on the beach so I went to ask if her feet were killing her and instantly realized that she was a few drinks ahead of me and the world made sense again.
 Takeaway- this isn’t the beach for cute shoes or perfect pedicures.
-This is the beach for luxury.
+This is the beach for nerdy footwear.

 Now all I need is a handsome cabana boy.
 Oh, hello…

 Passion fruit daiquiri- where have you been all my life?

 We spent the rest of the day walking along the beach, napping, drinking, and talking about how we couldn’t believe our lives led us here.